 - the administration of oaths.

 However, the requirements to have a practising certificate are wider.
-These are set out in sections 1 and 1A of the Solicitors Act 1974 and Rule 9 of the SRA Practice Framework Rules 2011.
+These are set out in sections 1 and 1A of the Solicitors Act 1974.
 Section 1 provides that a person will not be qualified to "act as a solicitor" (broadly, holding oneself out as a solicitor or doing work which solicitors are entitled to do, namely the reserved legal activities) unless:

 - they have been admitted as a solicitor

-- they have a current practising certificate issued by us (renewable on 1 November each year).
+- they have a current practising certificate issued by us (replaced on 1 November each year).

-It is an offence for an unqualified person (someone who is not both on the roll and in possession of a current practising certificate) to act as, or pretend to be, a solicitor.4
+It is an offence, under sections 20 and 21 of the Solicitors Act 1974, for an unqualified person (someone who is not both on the roll and in possession of a current practising certificate) to act as, or pretend to be, a solicitor.

-A solicitor will also need a practising certificate if they are on the roll and employed to provide legal services by a person who:
+A solicitor also needs a practising certificate if they are on the roll and employed to provide legal services by a person who:

-- is authorised to provide reserved legal services (such as a barrister, legal executive, or a law firm regulated by us or another approved (legal) regulator).5
+- is authorised to provide reserved legal services (such as a barrister, legal executive, or a law firm regulated by us or another LSB approved regulator).

-We can decide to issue a practising certificate free from conditions, with conditions or refuse altogether.
+We can decide to issue a practising certificate free from conditions, with conditions, or refuse one altogether.

 Pathways to admission as a solicitor

-There are a number of pathways that candidates can follow to become admitted as a solicitor.
+There are three pathways you can currently follow to become admitted as a solicitor.

 The education and training stages

-At present the majority of candidates follow the prescribed6 pathway, which involves both an education and a training stage.
+Most candidates currently follow this pathway (regulation 3A.1(a)(ii) of the Authorisation of Individuals Regulations), which involves completion of both an education and a training stage.

-Candidates who can demonstrate that they have acquired the same knowledge and skills through 'Equivalent Means'7 may be exempt from the requirement to complete some or all of the education and training stages (see below).
+If you can demonstrate you have acquired the same knowledge and skills through 'Equivalent Means' (regulation 3A.2 of the Authorisation of Individuals Regulations), you may be exempt from the requirement to complete some or all of the education and training stages (see below).

 Apprenticeship route to qualification

-This new option, introduced in 2015, allows a person to qualify as a solicitor if they meet certain requirements.
-These are set out in the assessment plan for the Apprenticeship Standard for a Solicitor (England) or the Apprenticeship Framework for the Level 7 Higher Apprenticeship in Legal Practice (Wales).8 The apprenticeship route takes between five and six years, and includes passing an assessment, which can either be conducted by us or approved by us as suitable for the purpose.
+This allows you to qualify as a solicitor if you meet certain requirements (regulation 3A.1(a)(i) of the Authorisation of Individuals Regulations).
+These are set out in the assessment plan for the Apprenticeship Standard for a Solicitor (England) or the Apprenticeship Framework for the Level 7 Higher Apprenticeship in Legal Practice (Wales) (Regulation 3B.1 of the Authorisation of Individuals Regulations).
+The apprenticeship route takes between five and six years, and includes passing an assessment, which can either be conducted by us or approved by us as suitable for the purpose.
 Completing the apprenticeship is demonstrated through an Apprenticeship Completion Certificate.